 If you need health care during a disaster and you cannot access an in-network provider, you may obtain care from an out-of-network provider.
 Providence Medicare Advantage Plans will cover services rendered by out-of-network providers during a disaster at in-network costs.
 This coverage is available regardless of the type of plan you are enrolled in.
-You do not need prior approval from Providence Medicare Advantage Plans to receive care during a disaster.
+You may not need prior approval from Providence Medicare Advantage Plans to receive out-of-network care during a disaster.

 If you have prescription coverage, Providence Medicare Advantage Plans will also cover, at in-network cost, any prescriptions that you fill at an out-of-network pharmacy during a disaster.